marceaudavid/codmoa/README.md

 ## Usage

-Make sure git and php are installed on your computer.
-Then you can clone this repository :
+Make sure git, php and apache are installed on your computer.
+Then you can clone this repository in your apache sites directory :

 ```bash
 git clone https://github.com/marceaudavid/codmoa.git